pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 2. Write a `CodeReviewer` class with a method `scan(source_code: str) -> list[str]` that uses simple string/regex matching to detect: (a) bare `except:` clauses, (b) `= []` as a default argument, and (c) `requests.get(` without a `timeout=` argument.
 Return a list of warning strings.
 3. Refactor the `process_nse_data` / `process_bse_data` example above into a single generic `normalise_string_fields` function.
 Write three pytest tests covering: empty dict, dict with mixed types, and dict with already-normalised values.
 4. Take the *original* flawed `PortfolioValuationService` draft from the walkthrough.
 Before reading the corrected version again, write your own checklist findings independently — for each one you find, name which Module (1, 2, or 3) it traces back to, the way the table above does.
 5. Extend the corrected `PortfolioValuationService` with a `get_summary(user_id)` method that returns the top 3 positions by value.
-Write it test-first (Module 1 style): define the test cases before the implementation, including the case where a user has fewer than 3 positions.
+Write it test-first ([Agentic TDD](/posts/agentic-tdd-zero-code/) style): define the test cases before the implementation, including the case where a user has fewer than 3 positions.

 ---